Shopify/quilt/packages/web-worker/README.md

 });
 ```

+Note that this mechanism will always fail CORS checks on requests from the worker code unless the requested resource has the `Allow-Access-Control-Origin` header set to `*`.

 ##### Naming the worker file

 By default, worker files created using `createWorkerFactory` are given incrementing IDs as the file name.
 This strategy is generally less than ideal for long-term caching, as the name of the file depends on the order in which it was encountered during the build.
 For long-term caching, it is better to provide a static name for the worker file.
 This can be done by supplying the [`webpackChunkName` comment](https://webpack.js.org/api/module-methods/#magic-comments) before your import: